MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 ### Additional filter, sort, group, reorder, and rollup functions

-In addition to the standard filter functions summarized in the previous table, the following table indicates which tools have additional filters you can apply as well as sort, group, reorder, and rollup functions.
+Along with the standard filter functions summarized in the previous table, the following table indicates which tools have more filters you can apply, sort, group, reorder, and rollup functions.
 Some functions, such as reorder, don't work when the filter function is enabled.

 <br/>
 ::: moniker-end